meilisearch/specifications/text/0089-scoped-api-keys.md

 ### II.
 Motivation

-`Scoped API Keys` are introduced to solve multi-tenant use-case.
-By managing this, we reduce one of the last major deal-breakers that makes users not choose MeiliSearch as a solution despite all our advantages.
+`Scoped API Keys` are introduced to solve multi-tenant use-cases.
+By providing the management of API Keys, we remove one of the last major deal-breakers that makes users not choose MeiliSearch as a solution despite all our advantages.

 Users regularly request Multi-Tenant indexes.
 Users today need to set up workarounds to meet this need.
 Some of them implement reverse-proxy or managed authentication systems like Hasura or Kong to filter what can and cannot be read.
 Others decide to use server code as a facade to implement the access restriction logic before requesting MeiliSearch.
 It is difficult to maintain, less efficient, and requires necessary skills that not everyone has.